-The professor drew deeply on his cigarette, the end burning brightly in the semi-darkness.
-He was lost in thought for a long while, then exhaled a cloud of smoke.
+The professor drew deeply on his cigarette - the end burned brightly in the semi-darkness.
+Lost in thought for long moments, he exhaled in a cloud of smoke.

-"I hoped to spare the world further horror, Beckton.
-Or at least my own conscience."
+"I had hoped to spare the world further horror, Beckton.
+Or failing that, to spare my conscience."

 "You can't put this book back on the shelf, Newkirk.
 We need to end the war before they get it too."

-"You know the scale we're talking about here, don't you?"
+"Do you know the scales we're talking of here, Beckton?"

 The overcoated agent nodded somberly.

-"Could you live with yourself, Beckon, feeling the blood of millions on your hands?"
+"Could you live with yourself?
+With the blood of millions on your hands?"

 "It's not that kind of choice any more, Professor.
 All you have is whether the blood is ours or theirs."

-The academic sighed deeply, feeling the weight of history yet to come on his shoulders.
-Silently, he took the proffered security badge from the agent's outstretched hand and headed back towards his desk.
+The academic sighed wearily, feeling the weight of history yet to come on his shoulders.
+Silently, he took a security badge from the agent's outstretched hand and headed back towards his desk.

 "Savour the coming days, Beckton."